MVP → Scale Engineering Playbooks

 Microservices are a possible evolution, not a starting point.

 Clavon does not scale "when it feels slow".
 We define objective scale triggers.
+Scaling actions without triggers are banned.

 Traffic